ShapeShiftOS-WIP/material-components-android/docs/theming/Color.md

 M3 schemes also include roles for much of the semantic meaning and other conventional uses of color that products are identified with.
 A single color scheme currently consists of 4 roles for utility colors.
-The `ColorRoles` class is available in the `com.google.android.material.color` package and has getter methods defined for each utility color role.
+The `ColorRoles` class is available in the `com.bottombar.navigation.material.color` package and has getter methods defined for each utility color role.
 The luminance level value [0, 100] will be shifted for each color role based on the theme `LightTheme` or `DarkTheme`, and the Hue and Chroma values of the color role will stay the same.